jiko/NaNoGenMo/README.md

 ## Deference and Destitution

 Hat tip to Kevin Dalton for the working title.
+I've used a crazy numerological approach to create some even less readable output.
+Pride and Prejudice served as the corpus.
+I've never read it.
+Science beats superstition every time, eh Sherlock?

+## Title TDB

+Next on the list is Mansfield Park.

 ---